LSE-MY457/lse-my457.github.io/index.md

 #### 5. Selection on Observables 3

-This week we will consider machine learning approaches to adjustment, then move on to bounds analysis and sensitivity analysis.
+This week we will consider machine learning approaches to adjustment, then move on to partial identification, and then finally sensitivity analysis.

 ##### Lecture